-- Models should respect or incorporate physical laws, constraints, and other scientic domain knowledge.
+- Models should respect or incorporate physical laws, constraints, and other scientific domain knowledge.

-- Robust methods and an ability to quantify uncertainty are required for scientic rigor.
+- Robust methods and an ability to quantify uncertainty are required for scientific rigor.

 - Extracting new scientic insights from data requires human-interpretable models or outputs.